HOW TO MAKE SMALL FILES

-4. Now we go to the VIDEO tab where we can set the RF (Rate Factor) which determines how much the video will be compressed.
+Now we go to the VIDEO tab where we can set the RATE FACTOR (RF) which determines how much the video will be compressed.
 The higher the RF the more compressed your video.
 For a really glitched out effect you can set it to all the way to 51 but for the sake of this we will set it to 32.
 This can vary depending on the video so it may take a few attempts to dial it in to that 1.44 Mb a minute sweet spot.

 You can also reduce the framerate, which can also reduce the video size and give it a cool old film-camera effect.
 For now, we will set the frame rate to SAME AS SOURCE.

-5. Lastly, we need to compress the audio.
-Mixing the sound down to MONO reduces the audio embedded in the video by half.
+Lastly, we need to compress the audio.
+Mixing the sound down to "Mono" reduces the audio embedded in the video by half.
 We can also reduce the file size by choosing an MP3 codec and by setting the BITRATE to 32kbps.

 AESTHETIC SOLUTIONS

-In this years Small File Media Festival we are encouraging the use of obsolete technologies.
+We are encourage the use of obsolete technologies as an avenue for low-energy compression.
 Upwards of 53.6 million tonnes of e-waste is generated globally each year and that number is only going to climb higher in the face of planned obsolescence.

 Old cell phones, webcams, mini-dv video cameras, scanners and and point-and-shoot cameras are a great place to start.